sksq96/dress-your-pet/fireman.md

-Dress the subject up as a firefighter
+Give the animal a firefighter custume please.